Electric cars: the end or rise of sports cars?

 Ioniq 5 N also attracted attention for its unconventional solutions.
 Manufacturers have adapted many elements of traditional racing cars into the electric sports sedan, which often elude electric motorists.

-Two electric motors mounted on the front and rear axles produce up to 650 hp and 605 Nm of torque, while the electronics ensure 11 levels of torque distribution between the axles.
-Up to 100 km/h in 3.4 seconds the electric car when accelerating can reach a maximum speed of 260 km/h. speed.
-The 84 kWh battery allows you to travel up to 448 km on a single charge.
+Equipped with an electric motor on each axle, it delivers up to 650 hp and 605 Nm of torque, while an electronic system ensures 11 levels of torque distribution between the front and rear axles.
+The car accelerates from 0 to 100 km/h in just 3.4 seconds and has a top speed of 260 km/h.
+With an 84 kWh battery, it boasts a range of up to 448 km on a single charge.

-Compared to the traditional Ioniq 5, the sports version is 20 mm lower, has a 50 mm wider rear track and is 80 mm longer.
-The suitability for sports tracks is also demonstrated by various small details: seats with stronger support are installed in the cabin, cushions are installed in the center console to support the knees when cornering, and even the seating position itself is 20 mm lower.
+Compared to the standard Ioniq 5, the sport version is 20 mm lower, has a 50 mm wider rear track, and is 80 mm longer.
+Its suitability for the track is also reflected in various details: the car is equipped with more supportive seats, there are cushions on the center console to support the knees when turning, and even the seat position has been lowered by 20 millimeters.

 latest posts published